tylerlong/glip-plus-dist/README.md

 Whenever there are new versions available, the app will alert you to upgrade.

-You can also choose to let it upgrade automatically in background.
+You can also let it automatically download and install updates.

 ![update](images/update.png)